Rotating planets in Newtonian gravity

-Fig.2.4 shows the result of calculations as points in the plane of the parameters $\xi$ and $N$, each dot representing a near perfect fit to the ellipsoid.
-The near vertical lines of dots consist of points all of which give perfect fits to the shape of the respective planet, without rings on the upper part.
-Results of the calculation are tabulated in the Appendix.
+Fig. 4 shows the result of calculations as points in the plane of the parameters $\xi$ and $N$, each dot representing a near perfect fit to the ellipsoid.
+Each line of dots consist of points with coordinates that give perfect fits to the shape of the respective planet, without rings on the upper part.
+Results of the calculation are tabulated in the Appendix. \b

 It may be permissible to think of this diagram as an {\bf evolution diagram}, each planet evolving upwards towards a state of greater compression, and loosing its rings as it crosses the ring-no-ring dividing line.
-Earth lost its rings long ago; it is to be placed on the upper part of its trajectory, well above the $\eta = .1$ line.
+Earth lost its rings long ago; it is to be placed on the upper part of its trajectory, well above the $\eta = .1$ line. \b

-Increasing $N$ means higher compression at the center; Earth may have $N$ as high as 2 while Mars is less compressed and may have $N = 1$ or less.
+Increasing $N$ means higher compressibility at the center; Earth may have $N$ as high as 2 while Mars is less compressed and may have $N = 1$ or less.
 Since planets are likely to become more compressed over time we expect planets to evolve upwards.
 This is in accord with speculations that Mars may have had a ring in the evolutionary recent past.
 Uranus and Neptune still have rings and must have $N \leq .3$ if our model is applicable to them.
+This means that they are more compressible than Mars and much more compressible than Earth, in agreement with observation.
+Results for Earth are listed in Table 1.

-The rings will be discussed below.
-Other aspects of the model, including the equation of state, will be taken up in the connection with the gaseous planets, in section V.
+Other aspects of the model, including the equation of state, will be taken up in the connection with the gaseous planets, in section 5.